 - Obtain faculty sponsor’s signature on page four

-- Note: Some departments require additional signatures from Department Chairs or academic advisors.
-Ask your faculty sponsor or internship advisor if you need additional signatures
+signatures from Department Chairs or academic advisors.
+Ask your faculty

-- Complete and sign the Learning Agreement
+- Complete and sign the online Learning Agreement via Handshake.

-- Register Your Internship or Co-op
+- Register Your Internship

 - Review the Safety Guideline (pdf)